Japan emperor to proclaim enthronement in ritual-bound ceremony - Journal du Cameroun

 The ceremony will be conducted in the presence of an ancient sword and jewel — part of the imperial regalia said to have been handed down by a goddess and considered crucial evidence of an emperor’s legitimacy.

-Some 2,500 guests, including foreign dignitaries and royalty from more than 190 countries will rise to drum beats before the proclamation.
+Some 2,500 guests, including foreign dignitaries and royalty, will rise to drum beats before the proclamation.

-After it is complete, Prime Minister Shinzo Abe will exclaim “banzai” (“long live the Emperor”) three times, completing the process.
+After the emperor finishes speaking, Prime Minister Shinzo Abe will exclaim “banzai” (“long live the Emperor”) three times, completing the process.

 While the parade has been put off until November 10, a banquet for foreign dignitaries and local government representatives will go ahead, along with a tea party at the royal residence the following day.